 Knowing the tricks

-• Set the market early.
-In the early days of auctions, it was common to hear the piece of advice, "Don't buy a single player in the first hour of your auction.
-In fact, don't even show up for the first hour -- that way you won't buy anyone."
+Set the market early: In the early days of auctions, it was commonplace to hear the piece of advice, "Don't buy a single player in the first hour of your auction.
+In fact, don't even show up for the first hour, that way you won't buy anyone."
 Here's another winner: "Never nominate a player you actually want early in the auction."
-The problem with those two strategies, however, is that everyone has heard that advice, and the pendulum has therefore swung back the other way; I have seen countless auctions in which the best bargains were among the first 10 players sold because everyone was bidding conservatively.
+The problem with those two strategies, however, is that everyone has heard that advice, and the pendulum has therefore swung back the other way; I have seen countless auctions in which the best bargains were among the first 10 players sold because everyone was conservatively bidding.

-If there is a particular player you want, consider going against the grain, throwing his name out at the beginning and attempting to set the market at that particular position.
-You might be surprised; you might throw Michael Vick out for $30, find that no one in the room is prepared to pay that much on a quarterback right off the top, then chuckle when you watch as Aaron Rodgers, Drew Brees and Tom Brady all sell for $40 or more as the auction unfolds.
+If you see a player you want, consider going against the grain, throwing his name out at the beginning and attempting to set the market at that particular position.
+You might be surprised; you might throw Calvin Johnson out for $35, find that no one in the room is eager to pay that much on a wide receiver right off the top, then chuckle when you watch A.J.
+Green, Dez Bryant and Brandon Marshall all sell for as much or more in subsequent rounds.

-• Track rosters.
-This might seem an overwhelming exercise, as you'll already be juggling your own budgetary concerns midauction, but one of the primary reasons I've advised you budget in advance is that during the auction, it's critical that you track not only where not only you stand but also where your competition stands both in terms of remaining funds and available positions.
+Track rosters.
+This might seem an overwhelming exercise, as you'll already be juggling your own budgetary concerns mid-auction, but one of the primary reasons I've advised you budget in advance is that during the auction, it's critical that you track where not only you stand, but your competition stands … both in terms of remaining funds and available positions.
 Be the geek: Bring the laptop, which quickly crunches the numbers, or failing that, track it on paper.
-Knowing how much money and what roster spots your opponents have remaining can help you steer you way into brilliant late-round sleeper-seeking.
-I can't count the number of times in which I've seen an owner lose on a desired bid -- and get visibly frustrated -- only because he or she failed to realize that another team had $1 more remaining or that there were three or four other teams left who had the player's position left to fill.
-Know where everyone stands and strategically select your late-round nominations.
+Knowing how much money and what roster spots your opponents have remaining can help you steer you into brilliant late-round sleeper-seeking.
+I can't count the number of times in which I've seen an owner lose on a desired bid -- and get visibly frustrated -- only because he or she failed to realize that another team had $1 more remaining, or that there were three or four other teams left that had the player's position left to fill.
+Know where everyone stands, and strategically select your late-round nominations.

 Mastering the traps